espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Actions/Subsist.md

 **Success** You find enough food and shelter with basic protection from the elements to provide you a subsistence living.

-**Failure** You're exposed to the elements and don't get enough food, becoming [[Fatigued]] until you attain sufficient food and shelter.
+**Failure** You're exposed to the elements and don't get enough food, becoming [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Fatigued]] until you attain sufficient food and shelter.

 **Critical Failure** You attract trouble, eat something you shouldn't, or otherwise worsen your situation.
 You take a -2 circumstance penalty to checks to Subsist for 1 week.
 You don't find any food at all; if you don't have any stored up, you're in danger of starving or dying of thirst if you continue failing.